-- 15.1 The University shall preserve the students scripts for the purpose of reference for a period of five years.
+- 15.1 The University shall preserve the student's scripts for the purpose of reference for a period of five years.
 After this period the scripts may be destroyed, and no appeal concerning such scripts shall be considered. - 15.2 The provisional results of candidates in every examination, arranged in a manner as prescribed by Senate, shall be published by the Dean of the relevant Faculty soon after the Faculty Board meeting but the results shall not be regarded as final until they are confirmed by Senate.

-16 Conduct of Examinations: Notes to Students
+16 Conduct of Examinations

-- 16.1 Candidates shall be required to appear for the examinations at the centres under which they are registered or any other centre holding such examination following granting of permission for the later. - 16.2 An invigilator appointed by the University shall be responsible for the proper conduct of the examination.
-The Invigilator will submit signed declaration that the regulations have been duly observed throughout the examination. - 16.3 All candidates will be required to sign the attendance register. - 16.4 Candidates shall be required to observe any general instructions that may be given by an Invigilator and to note carefully any instructions that appear at the head of the examination paper, such as those indicating the number of questions to be attempted. - 16.5 Examinations shall be held on the dates shown on the timetable and all papers shall be sat on the times specified.
-As regards the duration of the question papers, the time confirmed by the invigilator of the paper shall have to be followed where contradictions arise. - 16.6 Candidates shall be required to be in their places at least thirty minutes prior to the time prescribed for the commencement of any examination.
+- 16.1 Candidates shall be required to appear physically for the examinations at the approved examination centres for all pen and paper examinations or online through audiovisual web conferencing for oral examinations. - 16.2 An invigilator for pen and paper or examiner for oral examinations appointed by the University shall be responsible for the proper conduct of the examination.
+The Invigilator and Examiner will submit signed declaration that the regulations have been duly observed throughout the examination. - 16.3 All candidates will be required to sign the attendance register. - 16.4 Candidates shall be required to observe any general instructions that may be given by an Invigilator or Examiner, and to note carefully any instructions that appear at the question paper. - 16.5 Examinations shall be held on the dates shown on the timetable and all papers shall be sat on the times specified. - 16.6 Candidates shall be required to be physically in their places at least thirty minutes prior to the time prescribed for the commencement of any pen and paper examination.
 Candidates will have to satisfy themselves that they are in possession of the correct question papers.
+For OREX examinations, candidates should appear online instantly before commencement of the OREX session. - 16.8 For a pen and paper examinations, no candidates shall be allowed to enter the examination room before being permitted by the Invigilator and more than half an hour after a paper has been distributed to candidates.
+No candidate shall be permitted to leave the room until half an hour has elapsed after a paper has been distributed to the candidates. - 16.9 In case of an examination irregularity other than cheating the Invigilator may, at his/her discretion take any action which in his/her view is necessary and reasonable under the circumstances. - 16.10 The Invigilator shall report in writing to the DES who shall communicate with the Dean of the relevant Faculty any exceptional circumstances considered likely to prejudice a candidate's performance. - 16.11 It shall be the responsibility of every candidate to see to it that orderliness and tranquility are maintained in an examination room. - 16.12 Question papers for any given examination shall not be taken out of the examination room. - 16.13 No candidate shall leave the examination room during the last ten minutes of the time allocated, except in case of emergency. - 16.14 No candidate shall be allowed to enter or leave an examination room with an empty or used answer book.

-- 16.8 No candidates shall be allowed to enter the examination room before being permitted by the Invigilator and more than half an hour after a paper has been distributed to candidates.
-No candidate shall be permitted to leave the room until half an hour has elapsed after a paper has been distributed to the candidates. - 16.9 In case of an examination irregularity other than cheating the Invigilator may, at his/her discretion take any action which in his/her view is necessary and reasonable under the circumstances. - 16.10 The Invigilator shall report in writing to the DES who shall communicate with the Dean of the relevant Faculty any exceptional circumstances considered likely to prejudice a candidate's performance. - 16.11 It shall be the responsibility of every candidate to see to it that orderliness and tranquility are maintained in an examination room. - 16.12 Question papers for any given examination shall not be taken out of the examination room until the time for that examination paper expires. - 16.13 No candidate shall leave the examination room during the last ten minutes of the time allocated, except in case of emergency. - 16.14 No candidate shall be allowed to enter or leave an examination room with an empty or used answer book. - 16.15 Cellular or mobile phones are strictly prohibited in the examination room.
+16.15 Cellular or mobile phones are strictly prohibited during examination and in the examination room.